LC1332/Luotuo-Chinese-LLM/README.md

 ## News

 luotuo-chinese-lora-7b-0.3 is in processing, the performance seems have a significant improvement!
+Will be released soon!

 ## A Quick Start